check-spelling/edgescan/README.md

 ## Testing

-You can run the unit tests and integration tests for this package as follows:
+You can run the integration tests for this package as follows:

 ```shell
 $ make test
 ```

+> Note: the integration tests will only be run if the `EDGESCAN_API_KEY` environment variable has been set.

 ## Tutorials